Norwegian player buying stake in Repsol’s North Sea field

-Rex revealed on Wednesday that Lime Petroleum has entered into a sale and purchase agreement with KUFPEC Norway to acquire the latter’s 10 per cent interest in the Repsol-operated Yme field, which is located in the Norwegian North Sea, for a post-tax consideration of $68 million (about NOK 633 million).
+Rex revealed on Wednesday that Lime Petroleum had entered into a sale and purchase agreement with KUFPEC Norway to acquire the latter’s 10 per cent interest in the Repsol-operated Yme field, located in the Norwegian North Sea, for a post-tax consideration of $68 million (about NOK 633 million).

 Dan Broström, Executive Chairman of Rex International Holding, remarked: “This acquisition of more producing assets by Lime Petroleum is part of the Rex Group’s capital management and investment strategy to seize opportunities with an aim to build and unlock value for our stakeholders.
 As part of the acquisition, Lime Petroleum will assume tax balances (as at 1 January 2022) of NOK 309 million ($33 million).

 “Including the existing tax balance of Lime Petroleum, the total tax balance will be NOK 587 million ($63 million).
 These deferred tax assets are recoverable for Lime Petroleum.
 This is especially important as the Norwegian tax system has been restructured to a cash-flow tax, among which is the removal of the specific tax incentive for exploration activities from 2022.”

 This deal is expected to further strengthen Lime’s position as a “full-fledged exploration and production player” on the Norwegian Continental Shelf (NCS), following the firm’s acquisition of an interest in the producing Brage field, which was completed at the end of 2021.